Newly Admitted Students

 Advisors are assigned by the academic department after an admission offer is made.
 If no advisor is listed, refer academic and registration questions to the graduate director in your academic department.

-- If you are in a traditional Athens campus program, review the "Athens Graduate Tuition" schedule.
+- If you are in a traditional program on the Athens campus, review the "Athens Graduate Tuition" schedule.

 - If you are enrolling through a regional campus and your program is not on the list for differential tuition, review the "Regional Graduate Tuition" schedule.